 Expert reviewAkimbo offers a unique way to manage funds through one main card and up to five subcards.
 The lack of monthly maintenance fees puts Akimbo ahead of several competitors.
 But cash reloads cost you and only the first card is free.

 It’s ideal for those who want to take control of their budget by using separate cards for things like groceries, gas and entertainment.
 Or for parents who want to divvy out separate cards to kids and teens.
 Just keep in mind that it’s missing key features found in most prepaid cards for kids and teens.
 Akimbo doesn’t have any chore management integrations, so you can’t assign and track tasks in the app.
 And you can’t control how and when your child spends their money.
-For these reasons, it’s best for teens who are already financially responsible and need little supervision.
+While the Greenlight debit card or Jassby’s virtual debit card may be better options for parental controls, Akimbo is best for teens who are already financially responsible and need little supervision.

 What you’ll like about AkimboAkimbo is a prepaid debit card that gives you the power to easily manage your family’s money.
 Similar to other debit cards you can switch the card on and off and receive text notifications.
 Other benefits include: